 We request that art provide an option on EmptyEvent to tell the job to run until it has used a fixed amount of wall clock time.
 If it is too expensive to check the elapsed wall clock time after every event, then please provide an option to check the elapsed time every N events.
 We prefer that it be a configuration error to provide both a maximum wall clock time and a maximum number of events.
 For jobs that use EmptyEvent this would mean only a modest change in our workflow management and bookkeeping.

 At this time we are not interested in this feature for RootInput since that would require a very intrusive change in our workflow management and we don't need that feature at this time.
 It's possible that we might request this feature in RootInput at a later date - but I hope not.

-#5 Updated by Kyle Knoepfel 8 days ago
+#5 Updated by Kyle Knoepfel almost 2 years ago

 - % Done changed from 0 to 100

 - Status changed from Accepted to Resolved

 - Category set to Infrastructure

 This feature has been implemented with commit art:13eea62b.
 An additional parameter called

 EmptyEvent configuration.
 Per stakeholder discussion, the